pyllyukko/user.js/README.md

 Here's some other tips how you can further harden Firefox:

+* Keep your browser updated!
+If you check [Firefox's security advisories][10], you'll see that pretty much every new version of Firefox contains some security updates.
+If you don't keep your browser updated, you've already lost the game.
 * Disable all unnecessary extensions and plugins!
 * Create different [profiles](http://mzl.la/NYhKHH) for different purposes